pbklink/motif-core/etc/motif-core.api.md

     }
 }

+// Warning: (ae-missing-release-tag) "LockOpenListTableRecordSource" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export abstract class LockOpenListTableRecordSource<Item extends LockOpenListItem<Item>, List extends BadnessList<Item>> extends SubscribeBadnessListTableRecordSource<LockOpenListItem<Item>, List> {
+}

 // Warning: (ae-missing-release-tag) "LockOpenManager" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 // Warning: (ae-missing-release-tag) "LockOpenManager" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //